More services and new trains in long-distance transport

 With its planned re-entry into the long-distance transport market, BLS wants to offer passengers more services, more frequent direct connections without changes as well as new trains.
 To this end, it has applied to the Federal Office of Transport for a licence for two Intercity and three RegioExpress long-distance lines.
 This creates healthy competition, giving the railway system new impetus.
 Reviving the public transport system provides increased value for money for customers and public authorities.

-The customers in all BLS long-distance trains are to benefit from personal conductors, the option of buying tickets on board and a modern catering service.
-BLS wants to give its passengers, especially tourists in the Bernese Oberland and Upper Valais, high-quality, stable data connections, based on WLAN, for example.
+TCustomers on BLS long-distance trains are to benefit from personal conductors, the option of buying tickets on board and, above all, a modern catering service on the Intercity lines.
 BLS has also become the first Swiss railway company to have already incorporated special windows for unobstructed mobile reception in many trains, which it achieved with the help of industrial partners and ETH Lausanne.
+BLS will continue to drive forward innovations like this with the constant technical development of mobile services in mind.

-The new long-distance transport lines will allow BLS to grow moderately with the creation of 290 new jobs.
+The new long-distance transport lines will allow BLS to grow moderately with the creation of up to 300 new jobs.
 Integrating the services into the existing BLS network will help BLS to tap into its full potential without bringing about higher costs for the tax payers.
 Passengers, regions and public authorities will benefit from better use of vehicles and more train-kilometres for their money.

 The planned long-distance transport network Network map